Staff

 Wildlife Rehabilitation Hospital Shift Supervisor

+In her role as a Wildlife Rehabilitation Shift Supervisor, she is responsible for shift supervision of the Wildlife Hospital including medical assessment of wildlife at intake, developing patient treatment plans, providing daily care to all wildlife on-site, and supervision and/or training of wildlife care volunteers.
 Ally started at Cedar Run in the summer of 2017 as a wildlife care intern in our Wildlife Rehabilitation Hospital.
 She stayed on as a volunteer until she was offered a seasonal staff position in 2020.
 Ally has a Bachelor’s Degree in Environmental Science from Stockton University.
-She is a naturalist for the state park system where she educates the public on the natural history of New Jersey.
+She works for the NJ Department of Environmental Protection in the Office of Climate Resilience.
 Ally attributes her love of nature to her frequent visits to her family’s vacation home in the Adirondack Mountains of New York.
 When she is not volunteering or working, Ally spends her time hiking throughout New Jersey, reading, exercising and spending time with her friends and family.

 Wildlife Rehabilitation Hospital Shift Supervisor and Enrichment Specialist